ishandutta2007/LLM-cookbook/README.md

 # LLM-cookbook

-Sure, I can answer all of these questions one by one.

 ## **What is an LLM?**

 An LLM, or Large Language Model, is a type of artificial intelligence that is trained on a massive dataset of text.
 LLMs can be used to generate text, translate languages, write different kinds of creative content, and answer questions.